island-coder/personal-site-blog/content/projects/capital-web/index.md

 - **Document Handling:** I facilitated integration with Google Drive API, enabling efficient document management and ensuring seamless access and collaboration.

-- **Deployment:** Personally handled test deployment on GCP Cloud Run with a Google Cloud SQL database.
+- **Deployment:** Personally handled test deployment on GCP Cloud Run with a Google Cloud SQL database.This involved managing certain authorization related tasks such as handling Service Accounts and working on the Google Cloud CLI.

 ## Other  Contributions